gndrmnn/nodepool/doc/source/kubernetes.rst

             A map of key-value pairs to ensure the Kubernetes scheduler places the Pod on a node with specific node labels.

+         .. attr:: override-container-command
+            :type: bool
+            :default: True

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            Specify if a default string (``["/bin/sh", "-c"]``) should be set on container spec for ``command`` field.
+When set to False, the default string will not be sent to the container for ``command`` field and this will allow the container to use its own correspondent value.
+The default value is True.

+         .. attr:: override-container-args
+            :type: bool
+            :default: True

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            Specify if a default string (``["while true; do sleep 30; done;"]``) should be set on container spec for ``args`` field.
+When set to False, the default string will not be sent to the container for ``args`` field and this will allow the container to use its own correspondent value.
+The default value is True.